9-track tape: 3400 Series

 The 3400 Series Magnetic Tape Units were introduced with the IBM System/370.
 The primary advantages of the 3400 system are the higher data density (6250 BPI) and support of the "autoloader" cartridge, first seen in the IBM 2420 model 7.
 Prior to the autoloader cartridge, tapes were sealed in a plastic "tape seal belt" that surrounded the reel and provided contamination protection and rack-hanging capability.
 The 3420's autoloader cartridge enables the tape operator to mount the reel directly on the hub without having to remove the seal belt.
 This provides a significant time saving and reduces operator errors, since the operator does not have to remove/replace the belt or thread the tape onto the take-up reel.

 Other IBM units

-While the earlier tape drives have vacuum columns, some IBM tape drives such as the 8809 drive (1980's) have a flat mount situation and no vacuum columns exist.
+While the earlier tape drives have vacuum columns, some IBM tape drives such as the 8809 drive (1980s) have a flat mount situation and no vacuum columns exist.
 Tapes are manually mounted and threaded.
 The drive supports both 800 and 1600 bpi.
 This drive is used on the IBM System/36.
 On the IBM AS/400 and iSeries there is the 9348-012 and it is a table top drive, flat mounting, but it autoloads the tape reel and auto threads it.
 The 9348 supports 1600 and 6250 bpi density tapes.